The importance of having a business coach and mentor.

-We all have a choice, go it alone or seek out an experienced mentor who can shortcut our journey.
+We all have a choice, go it alone or seek out an experienced guide to help you shortcut our journey.

 Running any business is a task full of challenges and frustrations.
-One day you may be focussed on one department, the next day some other place may require your attention.
-It is a 24x7 job that may leave you with little personal time.
+One day you may be focussed on one area, the next day you are dragged into another area that needs your attention and all of the time you are reacting to challenges as they arise.
+It is a 24x7 job that probably leaves you with little or no personal or family time.

 You can have a business coach come on board as a part time consultant or you can have one full time so you can track your long-term progress.
 But what is the business coaching process and how does it work?
 There are several questions regarding this, especially because of the confusing titles and more corporate designations business coaches are given now.